 Is crating a cat cruel?

 No, enclosing a feline is not cruel when done appropriately.
 It can be a way to maintain your kitty’s sense of safety and security.
 As long as they are in an enclosure that is the right size, clean, comfortable, and have access to food, water, and a litter box, they are perfectly fine in a crate.
-They should not be locked up for an excessive time, but they should be ok overnight.
+They should not be locked up for an excessive time or with other cats, but they should be okay overnight.

 How long can a cat stay in a crate at night?